awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/3_Utilize_Organization_Data_Source.md

 		SELECT * FROM "managementcur"."org_cur" limit 10;

 {{% notice tip %}}
-Having run these queries you can now see how the Organization data connects to your Cost and Usage Report.
+Having run these queries, you can now see how the Organization data connects to your Cost and Usage Report.
 {{% /notice %}}